 One of the accomplices of Hugo Chávez, the head of one ghost Ministry of all that Venezuela has nowadays, has stated to Venezuelan press that Hugo Chávez’s regime has given $6 millions to pay Bolivian military.
 Meanwhile, the sheepy Bolivian President, Evo Morales, has been photograpphed while giving money checks to Bolivian majors who are Venezuelan friends.
 The shameless says: “Chávez gave me the money to give it away“.

 But Chávez wants also to infiltrate himself in other weak South-American democracies, like Ecuador or Paraguay.
-In the latter, the so-called “Yearly operative Planning of the Foreign Relations Ministry of the Bolivarian Republic of Venezuela” (wow, what a name ), reveals that he wants to give “Bolivarian indoctrination” to Armed Forces, energetic firms, students and peasants; even it speaks of the recruitment of young doctors from rural areas.
+In the latter, the so-called “Yearly operative Planning of the Foreign Relations Ministry of the Bolivarian Republic of Venezuela” (wow, what a name :shock: ), reveals that he wants to give “Bolivarian indoctrination” to Armed Forces, energetic firms, students and peasants; even it speaks of the recruitment of young doctors from rural areas.

 Tell us about the threat that emerged earlier this year.

 We’ve got this intelligence threat; we’re pretty certain we know what’s going on.
 We don’t have all the tactical details about it, [but] in some ways it’s not unlike the U.K. aviation threat last year.
 So we know there is a threat out there.
 The question is what do we do about it?
 And the response was, we stood up an interagency task force under NCTC leadership.
 So you have all the players you would expect: FBI, CIA, DHS, DIA, DoD, the operators—the military side comes into that—participating in an integrated plan, but integrated in a much more granular and tactical way than we’ve ever done before.
 This is my 40th year in government service, 36 in uniform and almost four as a civilian.
 This is revolutionary stuff, and it is affecting the way we do business.